 Under the AbbVie Agreement, we granted AbbVie an exclusive option to global development and commercialization for our TREM2 and SIGLEC 3 programs.
-The terms of the AbbVie Agreement included initial upfront payments of \$205.0 million and \$20.0 million from the sale of shares of our stock, and if AbbVie exercises its options for both programs, we are eligible for up to an additional \$985.6 million in option exercise and milestone payments.
-Following AbbVie's exercise of its option for a program, we and AbbVie will share the development costs and will split global profits after marketing approval.
-However, following AbbVie's option exercise for a program, we may opt out of sharing in development costs and profits or losses from that program and instead receive a tiered royalty on sales of products from that program.
+The terms of the AbbVie Agreement included initial upfront payments of \$205.0 million and \$20.0 million from the sale of shares of our stock.
 We are responsible for the design and execution of Phase 1 and Phase 2 studies, taking advantage of our significant in-house expertise in running clinical trials in Alzheimer's disease.
-Following its exercise of an option for a program, AbbVie will be responsible for certain development activities and global commercialization, taking advantage of its global clinical trial expertise and commercialization networks.
+In June 2022, AbbVie provided notice of termination with respect to the SIGLEC 3 program.
+In February 2023, we and AbbVie amended the AbbVie agreement, which will result in our receiving a \$17.8 million milestone payment for the dosing of the first patient in a long-term extension study.
+If AbbVie exercises its option for the TREM2 program, we will receive \$250.0 million.
+Additionally, under the terms of the AbbVie Agreement, we will be eligible to earn up to an additional \$225 million in milestone payments related to the regulatory approval for up to three indications.
+Following AbbVie's option exercise for the TREM2 program, we may opt out of sharing in development costs and profits or and instead receive a tiered royalty on sales of products.
+Following AbbVie's exercise of an option for the TREM2 program, AbbVie would be responsible for certain development activities and global commercialization, taking advantage of its global clinical trial expertise and commercialization networks.
 Through this partnership, we aim to leverage the strengths of both organizations efficiently to best achieve the desired outcome.

 Exercise of options.
-AbbVie may exercise its option for a program at any time until the expiration of the option term for that program.
-For each program, the option term ends following a fixed period after AbbVie's receipt of the data package after completion of Phase 2 clinical trials that includes certain information relating to the applicable program's research and development activities.
-If AbbVie fails to exercise its option during the option term for a product candidate, we will retain all rights to that program.
-If AbbVie exercises its option for a program, then AbbVie will lead development and commercialization activities worldwide.
+AbbVie may exercise its option for the TREM2 program at any time until the expiration of the option term.
+The option term ends following a fixed period after AbbVie's receipt of the data package after completion of Phase 2 clinical trials that includes certain information relating to the TREM2 program's research and development activities.
+If AbbVie fails to exercise its option during the option term for a product candidate, we will retain all rights to the TREM2 program.
+If AbbVie exercises its option for the TREM2 program, then AbbVie will lead development and commercialization activities worldwide.
 Once AbbVie opts in with respect to a given product candidate, AbbVie must use commercially reasonable efforts to develop and commercialize the corresponding product globally.